-The Investment Advisor uses the MSCI All Country World TR Index as a reference point in making investment decisions.
-However, the Investment Advisor does not manage the Company's investment strategy to track MSCI All Country World TR Index or any other index or external benchmark.
-The sensitivity analysis presented is based upon the investment portfolio composition as at December 31, 2023 and 2022 and the historical correlation of the securities comprising the investment portfolio to the respective indices.
+At December 31, 2024 and 2023, the Company's market risk is affected by two main components: change in actual market prices and foreign currency movements.
+The sensitivity analysis presented is based upon the investment portfolio composition as at December 31, 2024 and 2023.
 The composition of the Company's investment portfolio is expected to change over time.
-Accordingly, the sensitivity analysis prepared as of December 31, 2023 and 2022 is not necessarily indicative of the effect on the Company's net assets attributed to Redeemable Participating Shares of future movements in the level of MSCI All Country World TR Index.
+Accordingly, the sensitivity analysis prepared as of December 31, 2024 and 2023 is not necessarily indicative of the effect on the Company's net assets attributed to Redeemable Participating Shares of future movements.